precice/systemtests/docs/architecture.md

 This is done to ensure consistent user rights for writing and reading from mounted directories without a need to use root user on the host system.
 Running root within container will work, but will lead to output directory being owned by root on host.
 Running with different users in different directories will cause problems with access to e.g. `/home/precice/Data/Exchange` directory.
 More information and motivation behind the solution can be found [this blogs post](https://medium.com/@nielssj/docker-volumes-and-file-system-permissions-772c1aee23ca) and [this issue](https://github.com/moby/moby/issues/2259).

-## Running tests
+## The tests

-At this stage, we spawn containers with the necessary solvers for the simulation.
+The actual tests are provided in `systemtests/tests`.
+For testing, we spawn containers with the necessary solvers for the simulation.
 The execution is controlled using [docker-compose](https://docs.docker.com/compose/).
 Separate volumes are created for the input and the output of every adapter.
 An additional docker network is created and used for the communication between containers.
 Exchange of data is done using an additional, common volume.
 The general pattern across the tests for such volumes are paths such as `/home/precice/Data/Exchange`, `/home/precice/Data/Input`, `/home/precice/Data/Output`, as explained above.

 The tests are based on the corresponding tutorials from the [tutorials repository](https://github.com/precice/tutorials).
 Since tests run using independent containers, several modifications are necessary to split the input to solvers in different directories, to adjust the simulated time, or to potentially change a solver's version, as well as to modify the `precice-config.xml` for the communication pattern we use in docker.
 This is done using the `Dockerfile.tutorial_data` image, which clones the tutorial data and adjusts and splits the input to different solvers.
 It is then used as the first container spawned by `docker-compose`.